kevinklaus/htw-ds-webcomponents/src/components/htw-berlin-chat/readme.md

 # htw-berlin-chat

-The chat component can wrap any number of htw-berlin-chat-bubble elements in the slot="messages".
-One htw-berlin-avatar can be slotted into slot="avatar".
+The chat component can wrap any number of [htw-berlin-chat-bubble](../?path=/docs/design-system-atoms-chatbubble--chatbubble) elements as well as one [htw-berlin-avatar](../?path=/docs/design-system-atoms-avatar--avatar) can be slotted optionally.

+#### Slotting Chat Bubbles and Avatar

+- The [htw-berlin-chat-bubble](../?path=/docs/design-system-atoms-chatbubble--chatbubble)s should be passed with the attribute `slot="messages"`.
+- The [htw-berlin-avatar](../?path=/docs/design-system-atoms-avatar--avatar) should be passed with the attribute `slot="avatar"`.

 <!-- Auto Generated Below -->